Combined malonic and methylmalonic aciduria: Routine and biochemical labs

 In CMAMMA, the acylcarnitine profile is normal, including propionylcarnitine (C3), as malonyl-CoA, propionyl-CoA, and methylmalonyl-CoA do not accumulate, and homocysteine, vitamin B_{12}, and ammonia are also within the normal range in the absence of other disorders.

 Molecular genetic testing

 Genomic techniques represent a key diagnostic tool for CMAMMA, especially when early biochemical detection has been missed.
 The final diagnosis is defined by biallelic pathogenic variants in the ACSF3 gene, which can be identified on the one hand, through targeted testing usually prompted by elevated methylmalonic acid levels and detected using specific multigene panels for methylmalonic acidemias.
-On the other hand, CMAMMA may be discovered incidentally during broader genetic investigations performed for unexplained or otherwise unrelated clinical features.
+On the other hand, CMAMMA can also be discovered incidentally during broad genetic testing performed to investigate symptoms of unclear origin or other conditions.

 Expanded carrier screening (ECS) in the context of fertility treatment can detect heterozygous ACSF3 variants, which are asymptomatic in carriers but indicate a reproductive risk when both partners are carriers.